Dr. Brent Clark

 Prior to entering academia, Brent spent 5 years in industry working as an actuary at Lincoln Financial Group, a financial analyst at Zions Bancorporation, and a program analyst at Orbital ATK.
 He also taught Spanish for 2.5 years.

-Brent primarily teaches Business Strategy (undergraduate and graduate), but has also taught Organizational Behavior and Financial Literacy.
+Brent primarily teaches Business Strategy (undergraduate and graduate), but also has teaching interests in Managing Technology and Innovation and in Entrepreneurship.

-Brent's primary research involve the impact of technology on decision makers and organizations.
+Brent's primary research involves the impact of technology on decision makers and organizations.
 He also researches entrepreneurial uncertainty and strategic judgment.
-His work has been published in the Academy of Management Review, Organization Science, the Journal of Business Research, Ethics & Behavior, and the Journal of Business and Psychology.
+His work has been published in the Academy of Management Review, Organization Science, the Journal of Business Research, the Journal of Business and Psychology, and others.

 Brent is an active participant in the Academy of Management (AOM) and the Strategic Management Society (SMS).
 He reviews for a number of journals and currently serves as the vice chair of the University Committee for Research and Creative Activity (UCRCA) and a member of the Technology and Educational Resources Committee (TERC).